branzuelajohn/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `Versioned`.
+The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
 It extends `` with an undo/redo history, stored internally as an `StateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `Versioned#commit()` — Saves the current address book state in its history.
+* `VersionedAddressbook#commit()` — Saves the current address book state in its history.
-* `Versioned#undo()` — Restores the previous address book state from its history.
+* `VersionedAddressbook#undo()` — Restores the previous address book state from its history.
-* `Versioned#redo()` — Restores a previously undone address book state from its history.
+* `VersionedAddressbook#redo()` — Restores a previously undone address book state from its history.

-These operations are exposed in the `Model` interface as `Model#commit()`, `Model#undo()` and `Model#redo()` respectively.
+These operations are exposed in the `Model` interface as `Model#commitAddressbook()`, `Model#undoAddressbook()` and `Model#redoAddressbook()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `Versioned` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedAddressbook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
 The user executes `delete 5` command to delete the 5th owner in the address book.
-The `delete` command calls `Model#commit()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `StateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The `delete` command calls `Model#commitAddressbook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `add n/David …​` to add a new owner.
-The `add` command also calls `Model#commit()`, causing another modified address book state to be saved into the `StateList`.
+The `add` command also calls `Model#commitAddressbook()`, causing another modified address book state to be saved into the `addressBookStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commit()`, so the address book state will not be saved into the `StateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressbook()`, so the address book state will not be saved into the `addressBookStateList`.

 </div>